Supply of Content

 (g) at your written direction, delete or return Personal Data and copies thereof to you on termination of the agreement unless required by Applicable Law to store the Personal Data; and

-(h) maintain complete and accurate records and information to demonstrate our compliance with this clause 8.
+(h) maintain complete and accurate records and information to demonstrate our compliance with this clause 8. - GENERAL PROVISIONS

 9.1 The rights provided under this agreement are granted to you only, and shall not without our prior written consent be considered granted to any Affiliate of yours.
 You may not, without our prior written consent, assign, transfer, charge, sub-contract or deal in any other manner with all or any of your rights or obligations under this agreement.